Rainwater Harvesting Systems: Installation Guide, Costs & Legal Requirements

 Is rainwater harvesting worth it in a low-rainfall state like Colorado?

-Colorado's regulations cap residential collection at just 110 gallons (two rain barrels), which limits financial returns — but those barrels still provide free water for container gardens and spot irrigation.
-If you're in a state with higher annual rainfall and more permissive laws, the economics are much stronger.
-Regardless of state, the environmental benefits — reduced stormwater runoff, lower municipal demand, and drought resilience — add value beyond the water bill alone.
-Always check your current state limits before investing in a larger system.
+Colorado's HB 16-1005 currently caps residential collection at just 110 gallons across two rain barrels, which limits financial returns.
+A pending 2025 bill (HB 25-1106) proposes removing volume limits and allowing indoor use, but until it passes, those two barrels still provide free water for container gardens and spot irrigation.
+In states with higher rainfall and more permissive laws (like Texas or Washington), the economics are much stronger.
+Regardless of state, the environmental benefits (reduced stormwater runoff, lower municipal demand, and drought resilience) add value beyond the water bill alone.

 Find Trusted & Licensed Plumbers in Ohio